-- Implementing the behaviour policy consistently. - Modelling positive behaviour. - Providing a personalised approach to the specific behavioural needs of particular students. - Recording behaviour incidents. - The senior leadership team will support staff in responding to behaviour incidents.
+- Implementing the behaviour policy consistently. - Modelling positive behaviour. - Creating a calm and safe environment for pupils. - Establishing and maintaining clear boundaries of acceptable pupil behaviour. - Providing a personalised approach to the specific behavioural needs of students. - Recording behaviour incidents. - The senior leadership team will support staff in responding to behaviour incidents.